AxadjonovOyatillo21/Bookshelf-API/backend/README.md

     }
 ```

-The API will return three error type when requests:
+The API will return three error type when requests: <br>
     * 400: Bad request
     * 404: Resource not found
     * 405: Method now allowed